Madcadden/mame/README.md

 make
 ```

-for a full build,
+for a full build, (usefull if you want to play other ROM's for other systems).

+If you only want to play the Hard Drvin' / Race Drivin' series of Rom's then type this (it will compile much quicker).

 ```
-make SUBTARGET=tiny
+make SUBTARGET=harddrv   SOURCES=src/mame/atari/harddriv.cpp,src/mame/atari/harddriv_m.cpp,src/mame/atari/harddriv_a.cpp,src/mame/atari/harddriv_v.cpp
 ```

-for a build including a small subset of supported systems.

 See the [Compiling MAME](http://docs.mamedev.org/initialsetup/compilingmame.html) page on our documentation site for more information, including prerequisites for macOS and popular Linux distributions.